 - Let us know whether or not you plan to enroll at VCU.
 To hold your space in the upcoming class, you must submit a nonrefundable tuition deposit to the Office of Admissions.
 The tuition deposit is $100 for undergraduate programs other than those in the School of the Arts and $300 for School of the Arts undergraduate programs.
 You must pay your deposit before signing up for New Student Orientation or registering for classes.

 You can pay your tuition deposit online by credit card.
 Follow these instructions for submitting your tuition deposit online .
 If you’re receiving a scholarship or financial aid, you can request a waiver of your tuition deposit.
 You can download the Response form or find it located in the front of your Accepted Student Handbook.
 Complete the form and return it to the Office of Admissions along with the appropriate documentation to support your request to waive the tuition deposit.
+Please be sure to send it to us by the May 1 deadline to ensure your space in our freshman class.
 If you have questions, email us at firstname.lastname@example.org or call our office at (804) 828-1222 or (800) 841-3638.

 - Review your Certificate of Admission and notify the Office of Admissions of any changes.

 - Activate your VCU eID and email account.
-You must obtain your eID before you can make a reservation to attend New Student Orientation or access your VCU email account.
+You must obtain your eID before you can make a reservation to attend New Student Orientation, apply for housing or access your VCU email account.
 To get your VCU eID, visit http://go.vcu.edu/eidfinder.
 You can set up your VCU email account at http://mymail.vcu.edu.